microsoft/hands-on-lab-redis/docs/workshop.md

 });
 ```

-Now, if you run your API again and call the `/products` endpoint, you should see the response time of your API reduced to a few milliseconds!
+Now, if you run your API again (with the same method used in the previous step) and call the `/products` endpoint, you should see the response time of your local API reduced to a few milliseconds!

 Thanks Redis! ;)